gerkone/racing_line_RL/README.md

 ## IA Agent
 ### DDPG
 The decision making is performed by a (deep) reinforcement learning agent.
 Considering the continuous nature of the environment and the possibility to train for an undefinedly long time we choose to use a modified version of Deep Deterministic Policy Gradient or DDPG.

-DDPG is an model-free, off-policy algorithm that learns a Q-function and a policy in a **continuous** action space.
+Base DDPG is an model-free, off-policy algorithm that learns a Q-function and a policy in a **continuous** action space.
 It is inspired by Deep Q Learning, and can be seen as DQN on a continuous acion space.
 It employs the use of off-policy data and the Bellman equation to learn the Q function which is in turn used to derive and learn the policy.

 The DDPG algorith was originaly described [this paper](https://arxiv.org/pdf/1509.02971.pdf).

-#### Main features:
+#### Main features of DDPG:
 - Stochastic (deep) model estimation allows for continuous (infinite) action spaces.
 - Use of a **noise process** (for example the _Ornstein–Uhlenbeck_ process) for action space exploration.
 - Use of **experience replay** for a stable learning on previous experiences.